gankit-aiml/TeamID_59634_SUB2/README.md

 - **Residual Analysis:** A Q-Q plot of the model's residuals showed a near-perfect fit to the theoretical normal distribution.
 - **Shapiro-Wilk Test:** The model achieved a final Shapiro-Wilk **statistic of 0.983**, which is extremely close to the perfect score of 1.0, and a **non-zero p-value**, confirming the near-normality of the residuals.

-*(Insert your best Training Plot, Q-Q Plot, and final "white noise" ACF plot for the MEO model here)*
 ![WhatsApp Image 2025-10-14 at 23 15 28_87266a54](https://github.com/user-attachments/assets/73ffe8eb-0c82-40dc-b8ab-e42df47e96e5)
 <img width="1188" height="790" alt="image" src="https://github.com/user-attachments/assets/1cc5013e-d726-4ac5-8519-9d9e44680944" />